deepmodeling/DeePTB/_sources/quick_start/easy_install.md

 Before installing DeePTB, ensure you have the following prerequisites:
   - Git
   - Python 3.10 to 3.13.
-  - UV, the recommended installer frontend.
+  - UV, used by `install.sh` as the fast installer frontend.
   - For GPU installs, an NVIDIA driver compatible with the selected CUDA runtime.
   - ifermi (optional, for 3D fermi-surface plotting).
   - TBPLaS (optional).